Vespa models data as documents.

 The timestamp field must have a value in seconds since EPOCH:

-Vespa will invoke the configured GC selection for each stored document at most once every
+Vespa will invoke the configured GC selection for each stored document once every

 garbage-collection-interval seconds.